AllenMendes/Advanced-Lane-Finding-in-Image-and-Video-data/CarND-Advanced-Lane-Lines-P2/Writeup.md

 The goals / steps of this project are the following:

-1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images
-2. Apply a distortion correction to raw images.
+2. Apply a distortion correction to raw images
-3. Use color transforms, gradients, etc., to create a thresholded binary image.
+3. Use color transforms, gradients, etc., to create a thresholded binary image
-4. Apply a perspective transform to rectify binary image ("birds-eye view").
+4. Apply a perspective transform to rectify binary image ("birds-eye view")
-5. Detect lane pixels and fit to find the lane boundary.
+5. Detect lane pixels and fit to find the lane boundary
-6. Determine the curvature of the lane and vehicle position with respect to center.
+6. Determine the curvature of the lane and vehicle position with respect to center
-7. Warp the detected lane boundaries back onto the original image.
+7. Warp the detected lane boundaries back onto the original image
-8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position
+9. Complete pipeline

 ## Reflection